 - Barndiva: Playful creations focused on eating what you see, a restaurant, cocktail lounge, and a wine bar all in one.
 Menu highlights include Yellowfin Tuna, Crispy Duck Confit, and Lobster Risotto.

 - Flying Goat Coffee: In the heart of Healdsburg Square, a modern coffee shop awaits for your daily caffeine indulgence.

 - Noble Folk Ice Cream & Pie Bar: You know when you try something you go back to it twice in less then 24 hours?
 Yes, I did.
 Inventive ice cream flavors, topped with dehydrated raspberries, edible flowers and more.
 Not to mention they have a pie bar!

 Where to wine taste

 - Jordan Winery: The winery that tops the list as the full experience, think winery meets culinary experience — all placed in a romantic French château.
 You can’t do every wine tasting in the valley, so stick to a few and place your name on a reservation for the Estate Tour & Tasting.
 Jordan Winery will sweep you off your feet with stunning views and the friendliest of hosts.
-To read more about the full experience, head here to see 5 reasons to take part in Jordan Winery.

 - J Vineyards & Winery: Did someone say bubbles?
 Whether you fancy a brut, a brut rosé, or a cuvée, you can try them all in one tasting at J Winery.
 Sit out on the patio, enjoy the J Sparkling Legacy Flight and add on the Cheese & Charcuterie pairing for a relaxed afternoon.